symfony/symfony-docs/quick_tour/the_architecture.rst

 The Directory Structure
 -----------------------

-The directory structure of a Symfony application is rather flexible but the directory structure of a sandbox reflects the typical and recommended structure of a Symfony application:
+The directory structure of a Symfony :term:`application` is rather flexible but the directory structure of a sandbox reflects the typical and recommended structure of a Symfony application:

 * ``hello/``: This directory, named after your application, contains the